CoNarrative/glujs-guide-built/the-basic-svvm-pattern.md

 controlConfig : '@{viewmodelProperty}'
 ```

-That will tell the gluJS to do three things at once:
+That will tell the GluJS to do three things at once:
  * configure the initial control property with the value from the view model property.
    * So for `pressed:'@{arriving}'` it will set it initially to `true` (the initial value in the view model)
  * add a matching event handler to the control that will change the view model property (or invoke a command) based on user input.